Chimes at Midnight: Plot

-The film opens with Sir John Falstaff and Justice Shallow walking through the snow, then to a warm fire inside Justice Shallow’s home in Gloucestershire, as the two reminisce.
-After a main credit sequence, the narrator explains that King Henry IV of England has succeeded Richard II, whom he has killed.
-"Some say at the command of the Duke Henry Bolingbrooke in Pontrefact castle on February 14, 1400."
-Richard II's true heir, Edmund Mortimer, is a prisoner in Wales, and Mortimer's cousins (the Percys) Northumberland, Worcester, and Northumberland's son Hotspur demand that Henry rescue Mortimer.
-The king refuses, and thus Mortimer's cousins, the Percys, begin to plot Henry's overthrow.
-To wit, Northumberland, his son Henry Percy (called "Hotspur") and Worcester.
+Sir John Falstaff and Justice Shallow walk through the snow, then to a warm fire inside Shallow's home in Gloucestershire, as the two reminisce.
+King Henry IV of England has succeeded Richard II, whom he has killed.
+Richard II's true heir, Edmund Mortimer, is a prisoner in Wales, and Mortimer's cousins (the Percys) Northumberland, Worcester, and Northumberland's son Henry Percy (called "Hotspur") demand that the king rescue Mortimer.
+He refuses, and the Percys begin to plot his overthrow.

-To Henry's great dissatisfaction, his son Prince Hal spends most of his time at the Boar's Head Tavern, drinking and carousing with prostitutes, thieves and other criminals under Falstaff's patriarchal influence.
+To Henry's great dissatisfaction, his son Prince Hal spends most of his time at the Boar's Head Tavern, drinking and carousing with prostitutes, thieves, and other criminals under Falstaff's fatherly influence.
 Falstaff insists that he and Hal should think of themselves as gentlemen, but Hal warns Falstaff that he will one day reject both this lifestyle and Falstaff.
-The next morning Hal, Falstaff, Bardolph, Peto, and Poins disguise themselves in Gadshill to prepare to rob a group of traveling pilgrims.
-After Falstaff, Bardolph, and Peto rob the pilgrims, Hal and Poins jump out in disguises and take the stolen treasure from Falstaff as a joke.
+The next morning, Hal, Falstaff, Bardolph, Peto, and Poins disguise themselves in Gadshill to prepare to rob a group of traveling pilgrims.
+After Falstaff, Bardolph, and Peto rob the pilgrims, Hal and Poins jump out in disguises and take the stolen treasure from Falstaff as a prank.

-Back at the Boar's Head Tavern, Falstaff begins to tell Hal and Poins with increasing exaggeration the story of how the money was stolen from him.
-Hal and Poins poke holes in Falstaff's tale until they reveal their joke to the entire group.
-In celebration of the newly recovered stolen treasure, Falstaff and Hal take turns impersonating Henry, with a cooking pot crown and vocal impressions.
-Falstaff's Henry chastises Hal for spending his time with common criminals, but names Sir John Falstaff as his one virtuous friend.
+Back at the tavern, Falstaff begins to tell Hal and Poins with increasing exaggeration the story of how the money was stolen from him.
+Hal and Poins poke holes in Falstaff's tale until they reveal their prank.
+In celebration of the newly recovered treasure, Falstaff and Hal take turns impersonating Henry, with a cooking pot crown and vocal impressions.
+Falstaff's Henry chastises Hal for spending his time with common criminals, but names Falstaff as his one virtuous friend.
 Hal's Henry calls Falstaff a "misleader of youth".

-Hal visits the King at the castle and Henry scolds him for his criminal and unethical life-style.
+Hal visits the king at the castle, and Henry scolds him for his criminal and unethical lifestyle.
 Henry warns Hal about Hotspur's growing army and its threat to his crown.
-Hal passionately vows to his unimpressed father that he will defend Henry and redeem his good name.
+Hal passionately vows to his unimpressed father that he will defend Henry and redeem his name.
 The King's army, including Falstaff, parades through the streets and off to war.
 Before the battle, Henry meets with Worcester and offers to forgive all of Hotspur's men of treason if they surrender immediately.
-Hal vows to personally kill Hotspur.
+Hal vows to kill Hotspur himself.
 Worcester returns to his camp and lies to Hotspur, telling him that Henry intends to execute all traitors.